 John Gantenbein Building

 Named for Dean Calvin U. Gantenbein’s son, who maintained the family tradition of generous support for the school, this building was originally constructed as a lounge for students.
 With a fireplace and comfortable couches, the common space remains a popular gathering place.
 The building presently houses Admissions and the Career Service Center, as well as lockers, and showers.

 Named in honor of Major General Chester E. McCarty ’29, a Lewis & Clark trustee, this monolithic concrete building houses four large classrooms.

 William Swindells Legal Research Center

-Named in honor of industrialist and Lewis & Clark trustee William Swindells, this 40,000 square-foot building is the administrative hub of the law campus.
-It contains the Office of Admissions, Office of the Registrar, faculty and administrative offices, the alumni office, seminar rooms, the student lounge, the law bookstore, and a café.
+Named in honor of industrialist and Lewis & Clark trustee William Swindells, this 40,000 square-foot building is an administrative hub of the law campus and is built with floor to ceiling windows looking out onto the beautiful forest of Tryon Creek State Park.
+It contains the Office of the Registrar, faculty and administrative offices, the development and alumni office, seminar rooms, the student lounge, the law bookstore, and a café.

 Louise and Erskine Wood Sr. Hall

-Named in honor of Louise and Erskine Wood Sr., longtime supporters of the law school, this building houses two classrooms, two seminar rooms, computer labs, nine study-group rooms, vast study space for students, and offices for faculty, library staff, and student law reviews and journals.
+Named in honor of Louise and Erskine Wood Sr., longtime supporters of the law school, this beautiful building features large windows and generous use of natural wood.
+It houses nine study-group rooms, vast study space for students, classrooms and seminar rooms, computer labs, and offices for faculty, library staff, and student law reviews and journals.